Start Your Morning with These 5 Stretches

 Time for the upper body!
 Posture plays a huge role in your neck, shoulders, and upper back pain.
 Now that technology is so prevalent in our everyday lives, we find ourselves with our shoulders hiked and forward, and our heads down.
 The Upper Trapezius muscle can be found on either side of our necks, and its function is to shrug our shoulders.
 Many people are sensitive to a light touch to this muscle due to the severe tension developing.
 Stretch this muscle by bending your head away from the muscle, essentially bringing your ear to your shoulder.
 To feel a more intense stretch, use your hand to pull your head towards your shoulder.
 Hold the stretch for 15- 30 seconds and perform 3 sets on each side.

 These are general stretches that would benefit the majority of the population.
 However, if you would like personalized stretches that are most beneficial for your body, or if you want to learn more about how to stretch and the different types of stretches there are, it is recommended to see a physical therapist.
 Physical therapists are movement specialists and are able to analyze your body, depicting areas of weaknesses and tightness that put you at risk for injury.
 A physical therapist can create a corrective exercise and stretching plan that is best for you.
 You no longer need a prescription to see a physical therapist.
 You can book an appointment to combat areas of stiffness in your body through the betterPT app or betterPT website via direct access.
-You can find The Physical Therapy & Wellness Institute along with hundreds of other clinics through the betterPT platform.
+You can find top physical therapists through the betterPT platform.

 Remember to make space in your life, space for health and space for happiness.
 Book a physical therapy appointment today!